-- total stockholder return;
+Table of f Cont ents

-- stock price appreciation;
+regions or fun ctions within such other companies, and may be made relative to an index of one or more of the performance criteria themselves):

-- return on equity;
+• • total stockholder return;

-- return on assets;
+• stock price appreciation;

-- modified return on assets;
+• return on equity;

-- return on capital (including return on invested capital);
+• return on assets;

-- earnings per share;
+• • modified return on assets;

-- EBIT (earnings before interest and taxes);
+• • return on capital (including return on invested capital);

-- EBITDA (earnings before interest, taxes, depreciation and amortization);
+• • earnings per share;

-- ongoing earnings;
+• • EBIT (earnings before interest and taxes);

-- cash flow (including operating cash flow, free cash flow, discounted cash flow return on investment, and cash flow in excess of costs of capital);
+• EBITDA (earnings before interest, taxes, depreciation and amortization);

-- EVA (economic value added);
+• • ongoing earnings;

-- economic profit (net operating profit after tax, less a cost of capital charge);
+• • cash flow (including operating cash flow, free cash flow, discounted cash flow return on investment, and cash flow in excess of costs of capital);

-- SVA (stockholder value added);
+• EVA (economic value added);

-- revenues;
+• economic profit (net operating profit after tax, less a cost of capital charge);

-- net income;
+• SVA (stockholder value added);

-- pre-tax income;
+• • revenues;

-- operating income;
+• net income;

-- pre-tax profit margin;
+• • pre-tax income;

-- performance against business plan;
+• • operating income;

-- backlog;
+• pre-tax profit margin;

-- customer service;
+• performance against business plan;

-- corporate governance quotient or rating;
+• backlog;

-- market share;
+• • customer service;

-- employee satisfaction;
+• corporate governance quotient or rating;

-- employee engagement;
+• market share;

-- supplier diversity;
+• employee satisfaction;

-- workforce diversity;
+• employee engagement;

-- operating margins;
+• supplier diversity;

-- credit rating;
+• • workforce diversity;

-- dividend payments;
+• • operating margins;

-- expenses;
+• , credit rating;

-- fuel cost per million BTU; - costs per kilowatt hour; - retained earnings; - completion of acquisitions, divestitures and corporate restructurings; - safety (including total OSHA recordable rate, OSHA lost time accident rate, lost workday severity rate, restricted workday severity rate, restricted workday incident rate, days away and restricted time, first aid cases, general liability cases, and auto accidents); and - strategic business criteria, consisting of one or more objectives based on meeting goals in the areas of litigation, human resources, information services, production, inventory, safety, support services, site development, plant development, building development, facility development, government relations, product market share or management.
+- fuel cost per million BTU; - costs per kilowatt hour; - retained earnings; - completion of acquisitions, divestitures and corporate restructurings; - safety (including total OSHA recordable rate, OSHA lost time accident rate, lost workday severity rate, restricted workday incident rate, days away and restricted time, first aid cases, general liability cases, and auto accidents); and - strategic business criteria, consisting of one or more objectives based on meeting goals in the areas of litigation, human resources, information services, production, inventory, safety, support services, site development, plant development, building development, facility development, government relations, product market share or management.

 Awards may be granted subject to performance criteria that are either intended to qualify for exemption under Section 162(m) or not intended to qualify for exemption under Section 162(m).
 With respect to awards intended to qualify for exemption under Section 162(m), each such performance criterion will define in an objective manner the extent to which the performance criterion for a performance period has been achieved.
-In the case of performance awards that are not intended to qualify for exemption under Section 162(m), each such performance awards that are not intended to qualify for exemption under Section 162(m), the Compensation Committee will designate the performance criteria as it will determine it its sole discretion.
+In the case of performance awards that are not intended to qualify for exemption under Section 162(m), the Compensation Committee will designate the performance criteria as it will determine it its sole discretion.